jrcook416/zencart/IEMS_MODS.md

 * //IEMS Custom Code - 2022-03-30//
 ```

-1. IEMS specific functions have been added to the extra_functions folders on core and Vector.  iems.php should be copied to both the core and Vector includes/functions/extra_functions folder.
+1. IEMS specific functions have been added to the extra_functions folders on core and Vector.  iems.php should be copied to both the core and Vector includes/functions/extra_functions folder.  _**I need to make sure that both files are up to date - I found that the Vector and core definitions were different.**_
 * The unit_lookup() function will pull the current unit list, with the exception of the IEMS Reserve units, from the unit table, load it into an associative array, and return the array for use in a select.
 It will load the unit description in the 'id' and 'text' fields.
 The array can then be loaded into
 ```
 function unit_lookup() {